 With the internet and our daily life, being swarmed by material on self-development, teaching us different ways to become a more superior self, one thing is clear — we all want a better version of ourselves and become more efficient than we are today.
 If we run fast, we want to run faster.
 If we speak one language, we want to speak many.
 If we already have an impressive personality, we still want to go one step further, defying all laws of our existence and become undeniably impressive… and the quest never ends.

-The problem is, however, we just know how, or we don’t have the time to work for it.
-Our little lives, bounded by schedules and responsibilities offer no scope for creativity, and with that, for any self-development.
-We are still repeating the same thing that we were, three years ago.
-One day turns into the next and all those things that we desired to do, combined with all the personality traits we wanted to gain, keep piling up until we eventually lose grip on life.
+The problem is, however, we don’t know how, or we don’t have the time to work for it.
+Our little lives, bounded by schedules and responsibilities offer no scope for self-development.
+We are still doing the same thing that we were, three years ago.
+One day turns into the next and all those things that we desired to do, combined with all the personality traits we wanted to acquire, keep piling up until we eventually lose grip on life.

 So what to do?
 My advice…